supabase/supabase-flutter/packages/supabase_flutter/README.md

 <details>
   <summary>How to setup</summary>

-Custom URL schemes can have... any custom scheme and there is no host specificity, nor entitlements or a hosted file.
-The downside is that any app can claim any scheme, so make sure yours is as unique as possible, eg. `hst0000001` or `myIncrediblyAwesomeScheme`.

 For **Custom URL schemes** you need to declare the scheme in `ios/Runner/Info.plist` (or through Xcode's Target Info editor,